kbeaugrand/SemanticKernel.Assistants/nuget/NUGET.md

 # Assistants for Semantic Kernel

-This enables the usage of assistants for the Semantic Kernel.
+This enables the usage of assistants for the Semantic Kernel without relying on OpenAI Assistant APIs.
+It runs locally planners and plugins for the assistants.

 It provides different scenarios for the usage of assistants such as:
 - **Assistant with Semantic Kernel plugins**